cjxthecoder/recycleWave/README.md

 - How to create a drop-down menu with a list of options (JComboBox)
 - How Thread and Runnable work to run a game
 ## Further development
-- If we had more time, we would make more levels, try representing objects in an ArrayList, as well as add more graphics to the game.
+- If we had more time, we would make more levels, try representing objects in an ArrayList, add more graphics to the game, or create a level select and pause menu.
 - Other areas of RND:
   - Explore modeling the player's movement by including a vector for x and y velocities so that other gamemodes, such as cube or ship, can be accurately implemented as well.
   - Remake the project using JComponent.paintComponent(g) instead of Window.paint(g) so that there will not be issues like the button not showing.